Erlkoenigs/computercraft/README.md

 Lua scripts for Minecrafts Computercraft Mod

 ## getGithub
 Can be used to download programs from this repository onto a turtle.
-The name of the program can be command line argument
+The name of the program can be a command line argument

 `getGithub strip`